 For Events and Workshops, please go to the page, Competition Dates & Events.
+Our next Teacher Event is on Saturday 24th February.

 We have a new platform for running the competitions.
 It replaces the online shop for ordering and also the old online competitions platform, and will save having to register separately for each exam.